oalders/is/README.md

 Note that `d|day|days` is shorthand for 24 hours.
 DST offsets are not taken into account here.

-The `--debug` flag can give you some helpful information when troubleshooting date math.
+The `--debug` flag can give us some helpful information when troubleshooting date math.

 #### version